 3DS 1.0 is PSD2-compliant.
 It is already in widespread use and offered by CashFlows today.

 CashFlows is currently working with customers and partners to support them with 3DS 2.0 planning in advance of the 14 September 2019 EBA deadline.
-For further information, contact us here.
+For further information, get in touch today.